Data breaches, computer attacks, and identity theft are usually not on the top of small business owners list of concerns.

 Thieves can go through garbage in search of financial statements, or receipts and documents with personal information.
 An office can be burglarized and may find paper files missing that contain tax records, bank accounts or social security numbers.
 The thief could even be a disgruntled employee.
 Data Compromise coverage will respond to expenses associated with the loss of third-party information as well as that of employees and owners.

 In additional to Data Compromise coverage, we also advise our small business owners add Identity Recovery coverage to their policies.
 This coverage will apply to key individuals, owners, employees, and resident family members.
 It will give them further assistance should their identity be stolen.

-In addition to stealing information directly from an SMB, the SMB can be a gateway for hackers to access the systems of its large suppliers, customers or banks.
-Such was the case with the Target Corporation breach, whereby hackers targeted a midsized HVAC contractor whose networks were directly connected to Target’s.
-Upon obtaining an employee’s credentials via a phishing email, the hackers used that to gain entry to Target’s systems, completely undetected.
-Cyber insurance is intended to provide defense and settlement costs for similar situations.
-A small to mid-sized business could also unintentionally forward a virus or malware to a supplier or customer causing that third party’s website to go down resulting in loss of income for which they could bring suit against the SMB.
-With the purchase of cyber coverage from Nationwide, the business could be covered not only for a third party’s loss of income, but also for its own loss of income, as well as for any costs incurred to restore computer systems or data.
-Ask our agents about policy updates to your business coverage.
+In addition to stealing information directly from a small business, they can be a gateway for hackers to access the systems of its large suppliers, customers or banks.
+Such was the case with the Target Corporation breach, whereby hackers targeted a small contractor business whose networks were directly connected to Target’s.
+Upon obtaining an employee’s credentials via a phishing email, the hackers used that to gain entry to Target’s systems completely undetected.

+Make sure your small business is covered.
+Ask our advisors about policy updates to your commercial coverage.

 June 05, 2017